University of the Incarnate Word School of Osteopathic Medicine

 The University of the Incarnate Word School of Osteopathic Medicine (UIWSOM) is the medical school of the University of the Incarnate Word, a private Catholic university with its main campus in San Antonio and Alamo Heights, Texas.
-It was opened in 2015 and holds provisional accreditation with the American Osteopathic Association.
+It was opened in 2015 and received full accreditation from the American Osteopathic Association in 2021.

 The school began the inaugural class in summer 2017.
 Medical graduates of UIW-SOM will receive the Doctor of Osteopathic Medicine (D.O.) degree.

 History

 UIWSOM opened in 2015, as the second osteopathic medical school in the state of Texas, after the Texas College of Osteopathic Medicine, an academic unit of the University of North Texas Health Science Center in Fort Worth.

 UIW-SOM is the site of former President John F. Kennedy's last public speech prior to his assassination in 1963, making building 1 a historical site.